Excellent learning and peer-to-peer networking opportunities with a cross-section of the nuclear industry.

-The World Institute for Nuclear Security (WINS) and Los Alamos National Laboratory (LANL) are pleased to announce a Training Course on Nuclear Security for Scientists, Technicians and Engineers, to be held at Pandit Deendayal Petroleum University.
+The World Institute for Nuclear Security (WINS) and Los Alamos National Laboratory (LANL) held a training course on Nuclear Security for Scientists, Technicians and Engineers, to be held at Pandit Deendayal Petroleum University.

 Scientists, Technicians and Engineers (STE) with responsibilities for nuclear materials management work in a variety of fields and facilities—from hospitals, university laboratories and industry to nuclear power plants.
 They help design and/ or build facility plans, processes and physical layouts; oversee the information technology system; or work closely with security equipment.

-The major purpose of the training course is to help participants consider how their knowledge, skills and professionalism comprise an important asset that can be harnessed to improve security—for colleagues, the facility, the local community, and the State itself.
-By the end of the training course, participants will understand:
+The major purpose of the training course was to help participants consider how their knowledge, skills and professionalism comprise an important asset that can be harnessed to improve security—for colleagues, the facility, the local community and the State itself.
+By the end of the training course, participants were to understand:

 The course was designed for a group of 25-30 participants.
 The intended participants for this

-The course is also open to representatives of other academic institutions and relevant professional associations.
+The course was also open to representatives of other academic institutions and relevant professional associations.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.